Short description

 curl http://localhost:443

-- For RHEL or CentOS systems, use the command systemctl status httpd to check the web server's status.
+For RHEL, CentOS, Fedora, and Amazon Linux systems, run the command systemctl status httpd to check the web server's status.
 The command returns information that the web server is inactive:

 Active: inactive (dead)

-- For Debian or Ubuntu systems, the use command systemctl status httpd to check the web server's status.
+For Debian or Ubuntu systems, run the command systemctl status apache2 to check the web server's status.
 The web server must be listening on port 80 or 443.
 The command returns information that the web server is inactive:

 Active: inactive (dead)

-4. Verify that the web server is now running:
+Verify that the web server service is running and activated:

-- For Debian or Ubuntu systems, run this command:
+For Debian or Ubuntu systems, run the following command:

-Note: For older Linux systems running SystemV, run this command to check the web server status.
+Note: For Linux systems running SystemV, run the following command to check the web server status.

 For Debian or Ubuntu systems, you must replace httpd with apache2:

-To restart a stopped web server on SystemV, run this command:
+To start a stopped web server service on SystemV, run the following command:

 Starting httpd: [ OK ]

-5. Run this command to confirm that the web server is listening on port 80 or 443 for incoming connection requests from users:
+To confirm that the web server is listening on port 80 or 443 for incoming connection requests from users, run the following command:

-Note: If there are multiple interfaces running, confirm that the web server is listening on all IPs by running this command:
+Note: If there are multiple interfaces running, then confirm that the web server is listening on all IP addresses and then run the following command:

 cat /etc/httpd/conf/httpd.conf | grep Listen